Frank Lucas: Criminal career

-Lucas trusted only relatives and close friends from North Carolina to handle his various heroin operations.
-Lucas thought they were less likely to steal from him and be tempted by various vices in the big city.
-He stated his heroin, "Blue Magic", was 98–100% pure when shipped from Thailand.
-Lucas has been quoted as saying that his worth was "something like $52 million", most of it in Cayman Islands banks.
+Lucas trusted only relatives and close friends from North Carolina to handle his various heroin operations, believing that they were less likely to steal from him and be tempted by various vices in the big city.
+He stated his heroin, which was sold under the street name "Blue Magic", was 98–100% pure when shipped from Thailand; since he did not cut it like many of his competitors, the product was extremely addictive and could be sold at higher prices.
+Lucas also has been quoted as saying that his worth was "something like $52 million", most of it in Cayman Islands banks.
 Added to this is "maybe 1,000 keys [kilograms; or, 2,200 pounds] of dope on hand" with a potential profit of no less than $300,000 per kilo (2.2 lbs.).

 This huge profit margin allowed him to buy property all over the country, including office buildings in Detroit and apartments in Los Angeles and Miami.
 He also bought a ranch of several thousand acres in North Carolina on which he ranged 300 head of Black Angus cattle, including a breeding bull worth $125,000.

-Lucas rubbed shoulders with the elite of the entertainment, political, and criminal worlds, stating later that he had met Howard Hughes at one of Harlem's best clubs in his day.
-Though he owned several mink and chinchilla coats and other accessories, Lucas much preferred to dress casually and corporately so as not to attract attention to himself.
-When he was arrested in the mid-1970s, all of Lucas' assets were seized.
+Lucas rubbed shoulders with the elite of the entertainment, political, and criminal worlds of his time, stating later that he had met Howard Hughes at one of Harlem's best clubs in his day.
+Though he owned several mink and chinchilla coats and other accessories, he was known to dress in inexpensive suits and clothing so as not to attract attention.
+When he was arrested in the mid-1970s, all of Lucas' assets were seized, as he later recounted: